UKRN-Open-Research/t3-preprints/_episodes/01-intro.md

 > * Membership of an enthusiastic community of like-minded researchers in various disciplines {: .checklist}

-### Data sharing
+### Preprints

-Data sharing means something a bit different in practice to all of you - that's why we can't just produce a one-size-fits-all guide and be done with it!
+Preprints are a bit different in practice between various fields - that's why we can't just produce a one-size-fits-all guide and be done with it!

-> ## Discussion `10 min`
+> ## Activity `10 min`
-> What does data sharing mean for you?
+> Write a sentence or two in the **Introductions section** of the <a href="https://docs.google.com/document/d/1ceDUd9PAcdZS25rHBFgnRV5PKMPgeuPErL8-k44IsRg/edit?usp=sharing
+" target="_blank">collaborative editing document</a> that tells your fellow attendees a little bit about yourself, your field, and your background with preprints.
 >
-> What are you hoping your colleagues will know by the end of your workshops?
-{: .discussion}
+{: .challenge}